11. French Capital Gains Tax

 11.6.
 Fiscal Representative for Non-Residents

-French laws require that non-resident sellers outside of the EEA are obliged to appoint a représentant fiscal on the sale of property in France.
+French laws require that certain non-resident sellers are obliged to appoint a représentant fiscal on the sale of property in France.

 Given that this also happens to be the role of the notaire there does seem to be a degree of duplication in this task!